An analogue of non-interacting quantum field theory in Riemannian signature: Review of asymptotically Euclidean scattering theory

-is a symmetric smooth two-tensor on $M$ with nondegenerate and positive-definite restriction to the boundary.
+where $x$ is a boundary-defining function on $M$ (that is a function in $C^{\infty}(M)$ which vanishes simply on the boundary and is strictly positive elsewhere) and $\h$ is a symmetric smooth two-tensor on $M$ with nondegenerate and positive-definite restriction to the boundary.
 The boundary is an infinite distance away from any interior point.
 We consider the case when the boundary $\partial M=S=S_1\sqcup S_2$ has two connected components, though this will not be important until we begin to consider propagation of singularities.